Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/SensorServiceBase.md

 #### Remarks

-This is convenience property that internally calls GetCurrentValue.Note that the services inside Catel do not support [INotifyPropertyChanged](#) , thus you cannot subscribe to changes of this property.
+This is convenience property that internally calls GetCurrentValue.
+Note that the services inside Catel do not support [INotifyPropertyChanged](#), thus you cannot subscribe to changes of this property.
 Instead, subscribe to the CurrentValueChanged event.